Grand Teton via Upper Exum

 Wall Street to Golden Staircase

 At 7:15am, we reached the top of Central Rib near the Lower Crossover.
 The sun lit up Middle and South Teton to our south.
 Smoke on the valley floor glowed orange.
 After crossing Central Rib, we downclimbed to the base of the gully closest to the bottom of Wall Street ledge.
-A quick upclimb deposited us on Wall Street.
-There was some loose rock, but otherwise the climbing was easy.
+A quick up-climb deposited us on Wall Street.
+We found some loose rock, but otherwise easy climbing.

 We walked up Wall Street toward the gateway to Upper Exum: Step Across.
-Legend has it, Glenn Exum lept over the exposed gap during his 1931 first ascent.
+Legend has it, Glenn Exum leapt over the exposed gap during his 1931 first ascent.

 At Step Across, the ledge narrows to 6" without good handholds above.
 I planned to apply upward leverage to an overhanging rock to increase friction from my shoes and side-step across.
 There's also a lower variation.

 We roped up as a group ahead cleared the gap.
-We each slipped into harnesses, tied into the rope with figure 8 knots and clipped on some gear.
+We each stumbled into harnesses, tied into the rope with figure 8 knots and clipped on our gear.
 In the shade and not moving, it got chilly.
 We added windbreakers and gloves.

-The group ahead finished at around 8am and my partner started.
+The group ahead finished at around 8am and Zack started climbing.
 He placed a cam just before Step Across, as I belayed him from the bottom.
 Once he had a stable position to belay me from the top, I followed and removed, or cleared, the protection he placed for reuse.
 I was protected by gear placed above the problem and/or his belay position.

-Exum Ridge welcomed me with sunshine beneath Golden Staircase.
-My climbing partner led up the Staircase, placing some cams as he climbed.
+Exum Ridge welcomed us with sunshine beneath Golden Staircase.
+Zack led up the Staircase, placing some cams as he climbed.
 I followed and cleared the cams.
 The handholds are small, but very grippy, and the face is exposed.
 It was my favorite section of the route.

 Wind Tunnel to Friction Pitch

-We simul-climbed (aka climbing in unison) up to the aptly named Wind Tunnel.
+We simul-climbed (aka climbing in unison) up to the appropriately named Wind Tunnel.
 There were a few fun boulder problems in the Tunnel.
 We ascended up the middle of the gully.

 It was 8:25am when we reached the base of Friction Pitch.
-My partner extended the rope to allow more slack for the climb.
-A party was ahead of us, so we decided to climb along a crack just to their right.
+My partner extended the rope.
+We found a party ahead of us, so we climbed a crack just to the right.

-Friction Pitch is the crux of the route (aka, the part responsible for its 5.5 rating).
+Friction Pitch is the crux of the route (aka, the part responsible for its rating).
 That said, there are multiple variations, some above/below that 5.5 rating.
-You can bypass Friction Pitch via a chimney to the right.
-Even with bypass, Upper Exum is more challenging than Owen Spalding (longer with less obvious moves).
+You can even bypass Friction Pitch via a chimney to the right.
+Either way, Upper Exum is more challenging than Owen Spalding (longer and less obvious).

-Again, my partner led, placing protection.
+Again Zack led, placing protection.
 I followed and cleared.
 There weren't many handholds and footholds, so I relied on friction.
-It's important to keep your heel down to maximize surface area, an unnatural movement.
+It's important to keep your heel down to maximize surface area.
+(Zack reminded me.)

 By 8:45am, we reached the top and transitioned back to simul-climbing with a short section of rope connecting us.